 If they can increase their total closure rate by just 10%, going from ~58% to ~68%, and keeping their attendance numbers consistent, they gain another 10 to 12 students per year.
-At average tuition or state grant of $6,000, this nets them an average of an additional $60,000 a year.
-Just by improving the tour experience!
+At average tuition or state grant of $6,000, this nets them an average of an additional $60,000 a year, just by improving the tour experience by 10%!

 Finally, you need to understand where and why you are losing students.
 The first step is to understand your historical retention rate.
 This rate is very school-specific and has a lot of variables.
 For a charter school in a lower socioeconomic area with high student mobility, you might have a higher rate than a Catholic school in a stable, high economic suburb.
 For this metric, you want to compare your results against yourself and how you did in previous years.